LanceNorskog/keras-wedge/README.md

 *Wedge Dropout drives apart Convolutional Neural Network feature maps which are too close together.*

 Wedge Dropout is a regularization technique for optimizing Convolutional Neural Networks.
-This repo contains installable Python package *keras-wedge*, and documentation.
+This repo contains an installable Python package for Tensorflow 2 called *keras-wedge*, and documentation.

 ## Install